MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ```

 If it is successful, it returns the success status  _"True"_ If it fails for any reason, then it stops execution with error message.

-## Publish-to-consume workflow

-The workflow from publishing and consuming a Python web service is as follows:

-1. Fulfill the [prerequisite](#prereq) of having a Python client library generated from the core API swagger document.
-1. Add authentication and header logic to your Python script.
-1. Create a Python session, prepare the environment, and create a snapshot to preserve the environment.
-1. Publish the web service and embed this snapshot.
-1. Try out the web service by consuming it in your session.
-1. Manage these services.

 ## Permissions for managing web services